THE UNIQUE TRIO MENTOR-MENTEE STRUCTURE

 - Professional Development Workshop, the topic of which will be surveyed beforehand from the participants.

 Each mentorship trio is expected to meet every two months for at least two hours (or monthly for one hour).
 A total minimum commitment of 12 hours over the duration of the program is required to receive a certification for the program.
 For each formal event attended, 2 hours will be counted towards the mandatory 12 hours.
 If a formal event is missed, the time must be made up by the trio through additional independent meetings.
 Each mentee is required to fill the timesheet to record every meeting with the mentor.

 Mentees will be required to pay a $30 deposit that will be refunded once the requirements are completed.
 Mentees will forfeit their deposit if they fail to complete the program requirements.

 AM I ELIGIBLE?

-We welcome all participants: undergraduate students, graduate students, post-docs, young professionals and experienced professionals in STEM fields or with an interest in STEM fields.
+We welcome all participants: undergraduate students, graduate students, post-doctoral fellows, young professionals and experienced professionals in STEM fields or with an interest in STEM fields.

 Please stay tuned for the announcement for the Mentorship Program application.